sherlock0088/plant-lncrna-pipeline/README.md

   -p: Number of threads to use

-  -gff: Path to the annotation .gtf file
+  -f: Path to the annotation .gtf file

   -w: Path to the working directory for storing intermediate files